piedrro/napari-moltrack/README.md

 Single molecule localisations can be filtered by their properties (e.g. photons, width, etc.) and can be rendered as a super resolution image.

+Napari-moltrack is also compatible with **FRET** and **ALEX FRET** image data, can be used to calculate FRET efficiencies of single molecules/tracks.

-Segmentations can be used to exclude regions froHm single molecule localisation and tracking.
+Segmentations can be used to exclude regions from single molecule localisation and tracking.
 Segmentations can be added automatically using Cellpose or can be added manually.
 Includes tools for editing/modifying segmentations at a sub-pixel resolution.

 Compatible with both single and multi channel .tif and .fits files.

-napari-moltrack was written by Piers Turner, Kapanidis Group, University of Oxford....
+napari-moltrack was written by Piers Turner, Kapanidis Group, University of Oxford.

 https://www.physics.ox.ac.uk/research/group/gene-machines